IT Billing for FinOps explained

 -

-Mechanisms for behavior change (showback to chargeback as the maturity grows)
+Mechanisms for behavior change

 Public cloud is where FinOps is most established - and where the ‘acceptance gap’ is most visible.

-IT billing simplifies the picture by:
+IT billing simplifies cloud cost management by:

 -